eomoto/tzuchi/README.md

 ## Testing

-- setup a test db
+- setup a test db & migrate if you don't already have one setup

 `rake db:create RAILS_ENV=test`

-- migrate the test db

 `rake db:migrate RAILS_ENV=test`